-For candidates who were approached for the job and interviews through a professional recruiter, Claire reveals, “These candidates in particular, should showcase how the company’s vision is meaningfully aligned to their own unique personal career goals.
+For candidates who were approached for the job and interviews through a professional recruiter, she reveals, “These candidates in particular, should showcase how the company’s vision is meaningfully aligned to their own unique personal career goals.
 On the whole, candidates who believe in the company’s overall vision tend to do better in interviews than those who are interested just because the company is well-regarded or pays well.”

 You may feel you’ve already answered this, but what the interviewer is really looking for here is for you to spell out how well your skills, experience and attributes match the requirements of the role and the organisation’s ethos.